To connect with nature is a profoundly important requirement for human health. It's one of my top healthy living tips.

 He goes on to say that "one can recover (from) the decrease of cognitive performance associated with stress, especially reflected in attention tasks..."

-In Health Impacts of Healing Environments ~ A review of evidence for benefits of nature, daylight, fresh air, and quiet in a healthcare setting, Agnes van den Berg writes in his report, knowledge of this was once widely applied as evidenced by the various healing centers that have been created in earlier times, tracing back to the Asclepieia in ancient Greece.
+In Health Impacts of Healing Environments ~ A review of evidence for benefits of nature, daylight, fresh air, and quiet in a healthcare setting, Agnes van den Berg writes, "knowledge of this was once widely applied as evidenced by the various healing centers that have been created in earlier times, tracing back to the Asclepieia in ancient Greece."

 The Asclepieia is considered the first healing center of Europe.
 It was built as a temple dedicated to Asclepius, the god of health and healing.

 They understood the power of nature to heal, especially being near a water element, favoring wooded locations near natural hot or cold springs as the best sites for healing.

 Studies have been conducted on children at schools, in prisons, hospitals and the work place.

 Those that were able to spend time outdoors (such as school kids) or had window views of nature showed many benefits including: